isabella232/journeys.en/help/using/about/get-started.md

 # Get started{#concept_y4b_4qt_52b}

-In Journey Orchestration, there are two types of users, each of them performing specific tasks: the **technical user** and the **business user**.
+In [!DNL Journey Orchestration], there are two types of users, each of them performing specific tasks: the **technical user** and the **business user**.
 User access is managed via product profiles and rights.
 Refer to [](../about/access-management.md) to learn how to configure user access.

-Here are the main steps to configure and use Journey Orchestration:
+Here are the main steps to configure and use [!DNL Journey Orchestration]:

 1. **Configure an event**